Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

     - *refunded_amount*
     - *remaining_amount*

+    > [Info] After enabling the Klarna integration for the first time, you have to synchronize the connection so the new order attributes are created for this connection.

 12. Click the *Price rules* menu entry in the left side bar.
   The price rule settings are displayed on the right side.